sematext/docs/docs/monitoring/kubernetes.md

 title: Sematext Kubernetes Monitoring
 description: Monitor Kubernetes clusters with a simple Agent and use Sematext Cloud to show everything in a single App.

-Monitor Kubernetes clusters with a simple [Agent](https://sematext.com/docs/agents/sematext-agent/) and use Sematext Cloud to show everything in a single App.
+Monitor Kubernetes clusters with a lightweight [Agent](https://sematext.com/docs/agents/sematext-agent/) that runs as DeamonSet on Kubernetes and use Sematext Cloud to show everything in a single App.

 ![Infra Kubernetes metrics](../images/monitoring/infra-kubernetes-metrics.gif)